boneycd/she_codes_news/README.md

 # Boney Davis - She Codes News Project

 ## About This Project - Created a website for She Codes News that allows users to read news stories, and authors to create them.
-Users can create profiles to publish stories and view profile information for the authors.
+Authors can create profiles to publish stories and view the profile information for the authors.

 ## How To Run This Code
-{{

     STEP 1:
  copy the repo over to your own Github account